CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 |:--------:|:-------------------:|:----------------:|:--------:|:--------:|:--------:|:--------:|
 | All      | All                 | Goods Receipt PO | OnChange | NoAction | NoAction | NoAction |

+Click [here](../../setup/configuration/company-installation-and-configuration.md#event-triggers-view) to find out more about event trigger configuration.

 ## Data Update

 After setting up all the settings, go to Companies and choose Update Global Data option:

 ![Global Settings](./media/scenario1-goods-receipt-po/ct-labels-update-global-settings.webp)

-## Template assigning
+## Template Assigning

-Next, we have to assign the template, GRPO, in this case, to a specific printer and choose the following:
+Next, we have to assign the template, [GRPO](#label-template), in this case, to a specific printer and choose the following:

 | INFO |    NAME   | TEMPLATE CODE | PRINTER CODE |                                               FILE                                              |
 |:----:|:---------:|:-------------:|:------------:|:-----------------------------------------------------------------------------------------------:|
 | OK   | GRPOtest1 | GRPO          | test1        | C:\Program Files (x86)\CompuTec\CompuTec LabelPrinting\Reports\LabelPrintingAyCrystalLayout.rpt |

+Click [here](../../setup/configuration/general-configuration.md#label-reports) to find out more about Template and report file assigning.

 ## Printing

 We defined the printing trigger as OnChange, which means that, in our case, a printing occurs on an updating a Goods Receipt PO document.

 We can also print a label manually at any time.
-To do this in SAP B1, go to the upper menu > File > Print Labels.
+To do this in SAP Business One, go to the upper menu > File > Print Labels.
 Choose Crystal printer from a drop-down list and click Print.

 ![Print Labels](./media/scenario1-goods-receipt-po/print-labels.webp)